Engin-Boot/capture-behavior-of-a-visit-counter-SaloniMadhan/needs-director.md

 Scenario: Show patient visits during working days and holidays

   Given a month of data of patient visits
-  When i click on show patient visits
+  When show patient visits is clicked
-  Then it displays patient visits across working days and holidays
+  Then patient visits across working days and holidays is displayed

 Scenario: Compute parking slots to reserve for visiting specialists